Category Archives: Blog

 ➡️ Support a team effectiveness audit.

-➡️ Create a systems-view of the team by considering the interplay of components, and identifying levers of performance and dysfunction.
+➡️ Create a systems-view of the team by considering the interplay of elements, and identifying levers of performance and dysfunction.

 ➡️ Provide the framework for a team charter and capability development plan.